tosin2013/dddhexagonalworkshop/README.md

 ## Hands-on-Keyaboards Checklist

-There are three ways to do the workshop:
+There are 2 ways to do the workshop:

 - GitHub Codespace
 - Quarkus' Dev Mode on your laptop
-- Quarkus and Docker Compose on your laptop

 ### GitHub Codespaces